arl/macdeployqtfix/README.md

 #### Example usage

 Let's say that:
-- your Qt application name is `APP`
+- your Qt application is named `APP`
-- your bundle is located at `/path/to/bundle/`
+- the bundle is located at `/path/to/bundle/`
 - the path to those Qt libs used to build your app is `/usr/local/Cellar/qt5/5.5.0/`

-In this case you should run `macdeployqt`, and then:
+1. Run `macdeployqt` first, as they tell in [the doc](http://doc.qt.io/qt-5/osx-deployment.html)
+2. Finish the job by calling:

 ```
 python macdeployqtfix.py /path/to/bundle/Contents/MacOS/APP /usr/local/Cellar/qt5/5.5.0/